Eldercare's position on aged care matters

 Eldercare promotes an environment that focuses on person-centred, restraint-free strategies, rather than medication, to assist residents that are experiencing serious agitation or distress.

-Eldercare staff have been trained in non-pharmacological strategies to support residents who may experience agitation or distress.
-Eldercare only supports the use of anti-psychotics as an absolute last resort when all alternatives have been explored or when a resident has been diagnosed with a medical condition that requires medical treatment.
-Consent must be given by the resident (if they have capacity to do so) or by the resident’s legal representative before any treatment is provided and under the instruction of the resident’s General Practitioner or Medical Specialist.
+Relevant Eldercare employees have been trained in non-pharmacological strategies to support residents who may experience agitation or distress.
+Eldercare only supports the use of anti-psychotics as an absolute last resort when all alternatives have been explored or when a resident has been diagnosed with a medical condition that requires this medical treatment.

 Eldercare is committed to creating a service culture where consumers are actively involved in the decisions that impact their health and wellbeing outcomes.
 Eldercare has a consumer engagement strategy and plan in place.